NUDelta/ce-platform/README.md

    `import { Template } from 'meteor/templating'` if you use either of those.
 3. Include files from `imports/`.
 4. If client page `.js` file, include other template components used inside.
 Do `components/` first, then `partials`.

+### Methods
+You'll notice that, to match what's recommended from Meteor 1.3, all of the methods in this project have been changed into exported `ValidatedMethod`s.
+See the (Github Repo)[https://github.com/meteor/validated-method/] and the (guide page)[http://guide.meteor.com/methods.html] about this, but be sure to use these.